 View from my room (24th floor)

 In my short time at TMTA I knew I couldn’t miss spending some time at the exhibit hall.
-I always look forward to seeing familiar faces as well as meet new ones.
+I always look forward to seeing familiar faces as well as meeting new ones.
 And of course, catching up with teacher friends!
 Here are just a few pictures I remembered to grab.
 There were too many I still missed!

 Stephanie Smith and her husband, Kaleb with the Dynamic Doodle shop